-To apply to graduate programs at McMaster University, applicants must use the application portal, facilitated by the School of Graduate Studies, called Mosaic.
+To apply to graduate programs at McMaster University, applicants must use the application portal, facilitated by the School of Graduate Studies, called Slate.
 You can refer to the SGS Admissions website for technical application instructions, but please refer to this MPH website for details related to specific MPH admission requirements and required documents.

 Successful candidates will receive a letter of offer from the Assistant Registrar of the School of Graduate Studies.
 All applicants are expected to respond to an offer of admission within the specified time in the application portal.
 Applicants who are not offered admission will receive notification from the MPH Admissions Committee.

 Required Documents - All documents must be uploaded using the application portal as part of your application.
 We do not accept email or mailed submissions of documents without prior consent of the department.
 Any materials mailed in support of an application cannot be returned.
 Please see the list of required documents in the tab below.

 Program Pathways - All applicants will apply to the general MPH program.
 Those selected for admission will be asked to declare the practicum or thesis pathway following the first term of study.
 Applicants do not need to declare this pathway at the time of application, and therefore do not need to secure a supervisor ahead of time.

 *Please note: All documents should be scanned in and submitted using the online portal.
 Please

 Please upload your current CV during the application process.